Kaitahi smoothy drops

 High-Value Nutrition is one of the eleven National Science Challenges.

-Arohaina’s background is in Financial Services and she holds a Masters in Financial Planning.
-She currently leads the Kaitahi Working Group, who is a committed team of individuals working towards the overall strategy and vision of the company – to be part of the solution.
+Arohaina’s background is in Financial Services and she holds a masters’s in Financial Planning.
+She currently leads the Kaitahi Working Group – a committed team of individuals working towards the overall strategy and vision of the company – to be part of the solution.

 Arohaina is Pookai Aronui (Director) for Te Pataka o Rauru and Kii Tahi Ltd, investment arms of Southern Taranaki iwi, Ngaa Rauru Kiitahi.

 Dr. Rashidinejad is a research scientist/officer at the Riddet Institute, a National Centre of Research Excellence in food science and nutrition.

 Ali’s current main research focuses on the oral delivery of bioactive compounds (in particular, polyphenols) via functional foods.
 While this generally lies in the development of methods/technologies that protect/encapsulate bioactives, Ali is specifically interested in the behaviour of bioactive compounds in the food matrix and gastrointestinal tract, with a focus on polyphenol-enriched functional food products.